 The ADR Externship Program through CNDR is for advanced dispute resolution students who want an in-depth practical learning experience.

 Through the Center for Negotiation and Dispute Resolution (CNDR), students may participate in externship placements for credit.
-The Externship provides an opportunity for research, process observation and assessment, written analysis, supervised assignments, and reflective learning.
+The Externship provides a valuable opportunity for experiential learning through research, process observation and assessment, written analysis, supervised assignments, and reflective learning in a real world setting.
+Learn more about taking the course, or supervising as a placement host.

 About the Course